Westborough Prenuptial Agreement Lawyer

 Other common provisions a couple may try to include in their prenup agreement are those that concern child support and custody.
 However, state law does not permit these provisions to necessarily be upheld as it is a judge who has the final say on these matters regardless of what may be in the prenuptial agreement about them.
 While a couple may include a proposed plan for child custody and support in the event of divorce, if a judge believes that these terms are not in the best interest of the child, they may not approve that part of the contract.
 Our Westborough attorneys can help a couple prepare a prenup agreement that is tailored to their specific needs while following all legal guidelines.

 Circumstances that Could Render a Premarital Contract Invalid

 It is vital to seek skilled legal representation from one of our Westborough attorneys to draft a prenuptial contract.
 This is because specific details could render an agreement either partially or entirely invalid.

 For example, state law does not expressly require future spouses to retain attorneys when creating a prenuptial agreement.
-However, if a court later determines that one spouse was not sufficiently advised of their legal rights due to a lack of representation, the court could deem this contract invalid.
+However, if a court later determines that one spouse was not sufficiently advised of their legal rights due to a lack of representation, the court medicine without prescriptions us could deem this contract invalid.
 This essentially means that, although not required, to ensure the prenuptial agreement is upheld at the end of the day, it’s mandatory.